 The FDA notes that sweeteners are considered to be safe for use by the public unless there is a known reason for harm.
 People with the genetic disorder phenylketonuria (PKU), for example, have difficulty metabolizing phenylalanine, which is in aspartame and therefore must avoid aspartame.

-Another category of sweetener is sugar alcohols, which again provide a sweet taste with minimal calories.
+Another category of sweetener is sugar alcohols, which again, provide a sweet taste with minimal calories.
 Examples of sugar alcohols include sorbitol, xylitol, mannitol, and erythritol.

-There have been reports in the media that sweeteners are linked to an increased risk of diabetes, however a systematic review on this topic has found that the evidence is not clear.
+There have been reports in the media that sweeteners are linked to an increased risk of diabetes, however, a systematic review on this topic has found that the evidence is not clear.

-“replacing foods and drinks sweetened with sugar with those containing no or low calorie sweeteners could be useful in helping people to manage their weight as they reduce the calorie content of foods and drinks while maintaining a sweet taste.
+“Replacing foods and drinks sweetened with sugar with those containing no or low-calorie sweeteners could be useful in helping people to manage their weight as they reduce the calorie content of foods and drinks while maintaining a sweet taste.
 For this reason, PHE acknowledges that foods and drinks containing low/no-calorie sweeteners can be useful in helping to reduce calories.”

-It’s also important to be aware of the ‘health halo’ effect- some people believe that foods with sweeteners are healthier, though they may not be low in calories, and may contain a lot of fat or other carbohydrates.
+The use of artificial sweeteners is an individual choice. .
+If you are currently consuming foods that have are high in added sugar then switching to an alternative that contains sweeteners may help to transition to more whole foods which in the long run is our recommendation.
+It’s also important to be aware of the “health halo” effect where people overestimate the healthfulness of certain foods because they contain artificial sweeteners, even though they may not be low in calories, and may contain a lot of fat or other carbohydrates.
 Also, there can be a temptation to eat more calories elsewhere when you are ‘saving’ some by having diet products.